Mike Gordon President of Business Operations

 He resides in the north suburbs with his wife and their daughter.

 Lindsey Willhite Director of Public Relations

-Lindsey Willhite is in his sixth season as the Wolves’ director of public relations.
+Lindsey Willhite is in his seventh season as the Wolves’ director of public relations.

 The Champaign native was graduated from Illinois State University, where he earned a B.S. degree in Finance.
 In his spare time, he serves as the parent volunteer president of the Maverick Swim Club.
 Willhite, his wife, Christie, and their children — Kellie, Katie, and Michael — live in Naperville.

 Dana Wildman joined the Wolves in August 2012 as the executive assistant.

 Prior to joining the organization, the California native spent two years working as a personal trainer at Midtown Athletic Club in Bannockburn where her duties included helping twins Liz and Marie Canavan prepare for “The Amazing Race.”

 The Eastern Illinois University graduate enjoys working out and lives in Lake Forest with her two sons.